rvdvyver/spring-end-2-end/documents/exercise5.md

 ```
 * Then use the id parameter instead of the hardcode id value to retrieve the store.

-6. Run the application and take note that the URL also changed now.
+6. Run the application.
+Browse to http://localhost:8080/coffee/1/menu, you should see the coffee store that was retrieved from the database.
-Browse to http://localhost:8080/coffee/1/menu, you should see the coffee store that was retrieved from the database. **Congratulations!
+**Congratulations!
 You created an End to End Spring Application!**

 [Next Exercise - Show all Store Names](../documents/exercise6.md)